 What Should I Do if Someone in My House Has COVID-19?

 The COVID-19 pandemic has upended the world in many ways, from work to school to home.
 If someone you live with – whether in a house, dorm, apartment, or another setting – has tested positive for COVID-19, it’s time to take safety measures to protect yourself and others.
-At University Urgent Care, our board-certified doctors stand ready to help our Forth Worth, TX patients navigate the new and ongoing challenges of COVID-19.
+At University Urgent Care, our ER doctors and nurse practitioners stand ready to help our Forth Worth, TX patients navigate the new and ongoing challenges of COVID-19.

 How should I protect myself from COVID-19 in my household?